cmoesgaard/curl/docs/INTERNALS.md

 HTTP(S)
 =======

- HTTP offers a lot and is the protocol in curl that uses the most lines of code.
+ HTTP offers a lot and is the protocol in carl that uses the most lines of code.
 There is a special file `lib/formdata.c` that offers all the multipart post functions.